maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 | MSR-FR003      | Service Registration Cancelation | Allow the deletion of an existing registrations | MCC MSR WG  |
 | MSR-FR004      | Service Discoverability          | Allow services to be discoverable as per SECOM  | MCC MSR WG  |

-The following tables define additional requirements for the XYZ service.
+The following tables define additional requirements for the MSR service.

 <!-- Spacing: | --- | --------- | -->
 | Requirement Id   | MSR-FR005                                                                           |